On the ground creating impact

-Questions?
+Questions about careers at The Asia Foundation?
 Contact Human Resources at [email protected]

 The Asia Foundation is an equal opportunity employer.
 Employment selection and related decisions are made without regard to sex, race, age, disability, religion, national origin, color or any other protected class.
 See our Code of Business Ethics and Ethical Conduct; Gender Equality policy; and Child protection policy.

 The Asia Foundation will consider for employment qualified applicants with criminal histories in a manner consistent with the requirements of the San Francisco Fair Chance Ordinance.

 The Asia Foundation will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 However, employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose the pay of other employees or applicants to individuals who do not otherwise have access to compensation information, unless the disclosure is (a) in response to a formal complaint or charge, (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or (c) consistent with the contractor’s legal duty to furnish information.